-The Cluster Version Operator (CVO) in your cluster checks with the OKD update service to see the valid updates and update paths based on current component versions and information in the graph.
-When you request an update, the OKD CVO uses the release image for that update to upgrade your cluster.
+The Cluster Version Operator (CVO) in your cluster checks with the OpenShift Update Service to see the valid updates and update paths based on current component versions and information in the graph.
+When you request an update, the CVO uses the release image for that update to upgrade your cluster.
 The release artifacts are hosted in Quay as container images.

-To allow the OKD update service to provide only compatible updates, a release verification pipeline exists to drive automation.
-Each release artifact is verified for compatibility with supported cloud platforms and system architectures as well as other component packages.
-After the pipeline confirms the suitability of a release, the OKD update service notifies you that it is available.
+To allow the OpenShift Update Service to provide only compatible updates, a release verification pipeline drives automation.
+Each release artifact is verified for compatibility with supported cloud platforms and system architectures, as well as other component packages.
+After the pipeline confirms the suitability of a release, the OpenShift Update Service notifies you that it is available.

-During continuous update mode, two controllers run.
-One continuously updates the payload manifests, applies them to the cluster, and outputs the status of the controlled rollout of the Operators, whether they are available, upgrading, or failed.
-The second controller polls the OKD update service to determine if updates are available.
+Two controllers run during continuous update mode.
+The first controller continuously updates the payload manifests, applies the manifests to the cluster, and outputs the controlled rollout status of the Operators to indicate whether they are available, upgrading, or failed.
+The second controller polls the OpenShift Update Service to determine if updates are available.

 During the upgrade process, the Machine Config Operator (MCO) applies the new configuration to your cluster machines.
-It cordons the number of nodes that is specified by the
+The MCO cordons the number of nodes as specified by the

 maxUnavailable field on the machine configuration pool and marks them as unavailable.
 By default, this value is set to